Aberdulais Tin Works and Waterfall, Neath

 Group visit information: Group size up to 25; Availability March to October; Duration 45 minutes

-Special interest tours may be available at most properties.
-Please enquire when contacting them.
+Special interest tours may be available at some properties.
+Please enquire directly.